basnijholt/nijho.lt/content/post/terminal-ninja/index.md

   Your browser does not support the video tag.
 </video>

-## 🌍 Autoenv: Automatic Environment Management
+## 🌍 Autoenv: Smart Environment Management

-In the life of a terminal ninja, we frequently traverse different projects, each with its unique environment requirements.
+When working with multiple projects, each often requires specific environment settings.
-[Autoenv](https://github.com/hyperupcall/autoenv) comes to our rescue by automating the process of activating and deactivating project-specific settings.
+[Autoenv](https://github.com/hyperupcall/autoenv) automates the process of activating and deactivating these settings when you enter or leave a directory.
-It magically detects when we enter or leave a directory and takes the appropriate actions to set or unset environment variables.

-For example you can setup a `.env` file in your project directory to automatically activate a virtual environment when you enter the directory.
+For example, you can create a `.env` file in your project directory to automatically activate a Python environment:
-I frequently create a `.env` file in a repo and activate a Python environment:

 ```bash
 conda activate myenv
 ```

-To set up Autoenv, follow these steps:
+To set up Autoenv:

-1. Install Autoenv by cloning the repository (or add it to your `dotfiles`):
+1. Clone the repository (or add it to your `dotfiles`):

     ```bash
     git clone git://github.com/hyperupcall/autoenv.git ~/.autoenv